theonetruenerd/VenusLibraryDocumentation/docs/source/index.rst

 .. note::

    This project is under active development.
-If any issues or mistakes are found, please comment or contact me directly.
+If any issues or mistakes are found, please comment or contact me directly at tarunchapman@hotmail.com.
    General place to download libraries: https://github.com/theonetruenerd/VenusPackages

 .. toctree::